-Reducing Surgical Site Infecton in Cesarean Sections
+Reducing Surgical Site Infection in Caesarean Sections

-Wound infections range among the most common hospital-acquired infections worldwide [1].
+Wound infections range among the most common hospital-acquired infections worldwide.

 schülke would like to share some insights around caesarean birth and how to avoid post-c-section wound infections.
+Understanding the causes and risks is the first step towards effective prevention.

 • maternal obesity